Katie's Notes

 My uncle

-In his clinic, there were nurses who I have known since my childhood and we were very excited to see each other.
 I entered the consultation room and met my uncle for the first time in three years.
-He looked well, though he has been unwell and recently had several operations for his knee joints.
+He looked well, though he had been unwell and recently had several operations on his knee joints.
 I sat down on the patient’s seat and we started talking like a doctor and patient.
-He told me about some of his stories from when he visited England a long time ago.
-He said that he has experienced difficulties physically since his 40s.
+He told me about some of his stories from his visit to England a long time ago.

 It is always wonderful to see that my family are all fine and to recognise that there is a home to go back to.